A Knowledge Distillation Ensemble Framework for Predicting Short and Long-term Hospitalisation Outcomes from Electronic Health Records Data: Discussion

 We evaluated \emph{KD-OP}'s performance using real hospital data on three use cases representative of the diversity of electronic health records data.
 Using the pipeline to predict mortality and ICU admission/re-admission over 5-day, 7-day, 14-day, and 30-day intervals resulted in prediction accuracies exceeding 90\% in all mortality outcomes and most of the ICU admission/re-admission outcomes.

+\emph{KD-OP} is among the few models available in the literature that have been validated in ICU and non-ICU settings.
+Adversity prediction in ICU settings is a less challenging endeavour due to the high volume of frequently-recorded variables and the relative uniformity of patients with respect to the level of acuity.
+In a non-ICU setting, \emph{KD-OP} outperforms all existing models when considering the wide range of metrics needed to make an informed judgement about the models' predictive power.
+More importantly, \emph{KD-OP} is the only model that has been validated using PR-AUC, which measures the model's ability to predict minority (adverse) outcomes.

+The high performance achieved by \emph{KD-OP} in predicting adverse outcomes in three diverse patient populations is a confirmation of the model's capacity in recognising \emph{context}.
+The model's ability to identify the most relevant features for a given diagnosis reflects what one would like to see in a general outcome prediction model, where the primary diagnosis serves as a guide to making a prognosis about a given patient.
 A disease-agnostic model such as \emph{KD-OP} could be built into the visual display of an EHR for all clinicians to use.
-The challenge at the moment is that each hospital department has its outcome prediction scoring system, subsequently making it unrealistic to build over 30 distinct models into an EHR system.
-The generic nature of \emph{KD-OP}, coupled with high performance and visualisation capability, gives it a broader potential for integration in ICU and nonICU settings.
+The present challenge is that each hospital department has its outcome prediction scoring system, subsequently making it unrealistic to build over 30 distinct models into an EHR system.
+The generic nature of \emph{KD-OP}, coupled with high performance and visualisation capability, gives it a broader potential for integration in ICU and non-ICU settings.